kingcodigo/kingcodigo/README.md

 - 👨‍💻 All of my projects are available at [tob-apps.com](https://www.tob-apps.com)

-- 💬 Ask me about **vue, vuex, vite, nuxt, bootstrap, html5, css, js, mongoDb, sql**

 - 📫 How to reach me **info@tob-apps.com**

-- I have acquired the following technological knowledge:
+- 🏆 I have acquired the following technological knowledge:

   HTML5, CSS3, Sass, Bootstrap<br>
   JavaScript ES6, TypeScript<br>